tmd-lab/microslip-rough-contact/README.md

 }
 ```
 This code is provided under the MIT License to aid in research, no guarantee is made for the accuracy of the results when applied to other structures.
+A python implementation of some of these models is now available [here](https://github.com/tmd-lab/tmdsimpy).

 ## Running the code